MichalBialek01/MichalBialek01/README.md

     </tr>
     <tr>
       <td><a href="https://github.com/MichalBialek01/car-dealer-mvc">Car Dealership (Version 1 - MVC)</a>, <a href="https://github.com/MichalBialek01/car-dealer-mvc-v2">Version 2 - REST API + Security</a></td>
-      <td>An application for managing a car dealership with features for purchasing, service requests, and a module for handling service requests.</td>
+      <td>An application for managing a car dealership with features for purchasing, service requests, and a module for processing service requests.</td>
     </tr>
     <tr>
       <td><a href="https://github.com/MichalBialek01/pokemon-review-app">Pokemon Review</a></td>
-      <td>An application providing an API for CRUD operations on Pokémon and related reviews associated with specific Pokémon.</td>
+      <td>An application that provides an API for CRUD operations on Pokémon and their related reviews.</td>
     </tr>
     <tr>
       <td><a href="https://github.com/MichalBialek01/employee-rest">Employee REST</a></td>